-Maine has 3,500 miles of jagged coast: that's nearly three times more than California.
+Maine has 3,500 miles of jagged coast: that's more than California.
 Yet, only 70 miles can be classified as beach.
 You may have heard of some of the state's most popular beach destinations, like Ogunquit and Old Orchard Beach, which certainly rate among the best.
 There are other sandy stretches worth discovering, though, both along Maine's incomparably picturesque shore and even inland.
 Seek out one of these 10 mood-boosting beaches whenever you need a remedy for life's inevitable bumps and bruises.
 Whether you crave lively activities or a soothing escape from reality, there's a Maine beach waiting for you.

 Located in the Midcoast town that shares its name, Old Orchard Beach is the only beach in Maine you can get to by train.
 Maine's longest beach is free and open to all and features 7 uninterrupted miles of cushiony sand fanning out in each direction from the wood-planked Pier: an iconic landmark rebuilt several times since its 1898 debut.
 The Pier's restaurants, bars and entertainment make it the place to head after dark.
 By day, there are nostalgic amusements, too, including New England's only surviving beachfront amusement park — Palace Playland — famous for its Ferris wheel with spectacular beach views.
 The farther you wander away from The Pier, the more likely you are to find a quiet patch of sand to call your own.
 There are hotels aplenty along and near the beach, and with more campsites than any other Maine town, Old Orchard Beach can be an affordable place for your family's vacation by the sea.